Willie169/Android-Non-Root/README.md

 The app has 6056 manual pages, 22+ basic categories and a bunch of general terminal tips about Linux (retrieved Sep.
 27, 2024).
 It works 100% offline, doesn't need an internet connection and has no tracking software.
 Some of the commands available in Linux are available in Termux too, such as `cp`, `mv`, `ls`, `mkdir`, `apt`, and `apt-get`.

-### Install and Use Linux Command Library
+### Install Linux Command Library (Optional)

+Linux Command Library app can be installed from F-Droid: <https://f-droid.org/packages/com.inspiredandroid.linuxcommandbibliotheca> or Google Play: <https://play.google.com/store/apps/details?id=com.inspiredandroid.linuxcommandbibliotheca>.

-You can install Linux Command Library in Google Play: <https://play.google.com/store/apps/details?id=com.inspiredandroid.linuxcommandbibliotheca> or F-Droid: <https://f-droid.org/packages/com.inspiredandroid.linuxcommandbibliotheca>, or browse it on its official website: <https://linuxcommandlibrary.com>.
+### Browse Linux Command Library

+Browse on its app or official website: <https://linuxcommandlibrary.com>.

 ---